-While this warranty is good to have, I have never needed in two decades of owning Simms waders.
+While this warranty is good to have (and extends across Simms’ pack range and clothing) I have never needed it in two decades of owning Simms waders.
 I absolutely thrashed my G3 Guide pair fishing long days (and nights sometimes) in thick scrubby river banks and crossing barbed wire fences and other wader-killing hazards.
 They stood up to everything I threw at them!

 The G3 Guide waders – perfect for young fly fishers

 Now to our verdict.
 We reckon the G3 Guide is the best pair of waders you can buy for a certain type of fly fisher – someone I’d call a hard charging young obsessive (like me 10 years ago!).

 These guys won’t mind the lack of a zip – it’s not til we get a bit older and increase our coffee and tea consumption (and that of the harder stuff!) that the zipper becomes almost mandatory.

 They’ll love the elite level quality of these and their durability and will enjoy saving the $200 odd bucks from not having to go a level up to the G4 range.